 Second, the customer team gets the opportunity to describe the behavior of the product best.
 However, the technical team needs to get heavily involved in writing the acceptance criteria.
 Acceptance criteria are when the team and customer verify that all user stories have been developed according to the user’s requirements.

 Further, an important point to keep in mind is that splitting should not become standard practice.
-If your team feels the desire to split stories too often, it could be a sign that your accounts are too big and need improvements.
+For example, if your team desires to split stories too often, it could signify that your accounts are too big and need improvements.